dpbmm/Python3_Environment/README.md

 The working Vagrantfile (the configuration file for a Vagrant environment) is in the top-level directory of the repository.
 To use:

  1. Clone this entire repository into the directory where you want it to live.
-I suggest making a special directory `develop` or `vagrant_environments` or something clear of that sort.
+I suggest making a special directory `develop` or `vagrant_environments` or something explicit of that sort.
 The simplest way to do it will look like this:

         cd ~/develop
         git clone https://github.com/dpbmm/Python3_Environment.git
         cd Python3_Environment

+    Notice that by default the name of the subdirectory (within `develop`) into which the repo is cloned will be the same as the name of the project — `Python3_Environment`.

  1. Install Vagrant on your host operating system, following instructions beginning [here](http://docs.vagrantup.com/v2/installation/).
 What follows assumes your host operating system is Mac OS 10.9.5; your guest operating system is the one being provisioned by Vagrant.
 I am using VirtualBox as my virtual machine, but other choices are possible.
  1. Initialize, run, and log in to the Vagrant environment as described in the sections below.
 Note: